divslinger/Android-Merchant-App/TEST_PLAN.md

 1. Verify newly paid invoice is added to the list
    * Go to 'Payment INPUT' screen
    * Enter the amount USD 0,05
-   * Click Charge to generate an invoice/QR code
+   * Click "Charge/Checkout" to generate an invoice/QR code
    * Pay the invoice
    * Go to Transactions screen
    * Ensure that the amount is correctly displayed as USD 0,05 (dollar sign is OK)